flexera-public/policy_templates/saas/fsm/suspicious_users/README.md

 ## What it does

-This policy will raise an alert when Flexera SaaS Manager identifies suspicious users logging into SaaS applications.
+This policy will create an incident when Flexera SaaS Manager identifies suspicious users logging into SaaS applications.

 ## Functional Description